JoaoPaulo2205/ClientManager/README.md

 # ClientManager

-A command-line application for managing clients, built with pure Java and direct PostgreSQL database connectivity via JDBC.
+An application for managing clients, built with pure Java and direct PostgreSQL database connectivity via JDBC.

 ---